-Explore the latest in health care policy from The JAMA Network, including research and opinion about health care politics, economics, and law.
+Explore the latest in health care policy, including research and opinion about health care politics, economics, and law.

 This cohort study examines the prevalence of high out-of-pocket health care spending across health plans with different deductible levels among adults in low-income families who have chronic conditions.